The first promise.

 Whether in France or in Spain, whether cement or ceramic, brass or glass, painted on traffic signs, or embedded into roads or buildings, whether realistic or abstract, simple or complex design, scallop shell markers along the Camino reassure participants that they have not taken a wrong turn.

 In my post describing the day of our return to Paris I noted that we didn’t see the oldest tree in the city which stands in a park beside the Église Saint-Julien-le-Pauvre (Church of Saint Julian the Poor).
 However, you Pilgrim, will find your first scallop at the holy water font just inside the doors of that church.
 Continue along rue Saint-Jacques and soon after you see the dome of the Pantheon to your left, you observe a sign noting that you are passing through the Porte Saint Jacques one of the southern gates in Philippe-Auguste’s wall.
-You’ll see another scallop ahead of you at the Église Saint-Jacques du Haut Pas (Saint James of the High Pass [I think]).
+You’ll see another scallop ahead of you at the Église Saint-Jacques du Haut Pas (Saint James of the High Pass {I think}).

 Look closely at the church wall and you’ll spot the shell you seek.
 Or stop in the church for a drink where you’ll find another scallop shell holy water font.
-Continue far enough along the path (now called rue Faubourg Saint-Jacques) and in the 21st-century you’ll reach the Boulevard Périphérique a limited access high speed ring road that girds Paris at its limits.
+Continue far enough along the path (now called rue Faubourg Saint-Jacques) and in the 21st-century you’ll reach the Boulevard Périphérique a limited access high speed ring road that girds Paris at its city limits.
 With some imagination one can view the Périph – as the Parisians call it – as a modern analogue to the wall built by Philippe-Auguste.

-Find your way across the highway and look for the Église Saint-Jacques le Majeur (Church of St. James the Greater) in Montrouge.
+Find your way across the highway and look for the Église Saint-Jacques le Majeur (Church of Saint James the Greater) in Montrouge.
 The earliest record of a church in this location dates to the 13th century but the current structure was built in the 1930’s.
 In its stained glass windows you will spot your scallop shells.

 Patricia and I did not make this walk and all of the descriptions above are based on my research on le Chemin in Paris.
 One other fact I learned in that research is that in 1885, the bishop of Paris declared that the church at this location was one of three in the Paris region to which people could make a pilgrimage if they were not capable of walking all the way to Santiago de Compostela.
 If you are capable and you’d like to complete the walk from here, your journey has a mere 2,000 kilometers remaining.

-The second promise
+The second promise.

 Before I return to what remains of Pat’s and my last day in Paris, I also promised you another connection to rue saint-Jacques.
 This is that connection.